 - Fourth Degree Color Corp Participation – throughout the year the Color Corp attends many viewings/funeral masses, priest ordinations, First Communions, and Confirmations.
-There are also “call outs” for other occasions such as Florida State Council events, KofC District & Regional events, as well as “call outs” for area churches in Flagler, Volusia and St John’s counties for special church celebrations.
+There are also “call outs” for other occasions such as Florida State Council events, KofC District & Regional events, as well as “call outs” for area churches in Flagler, Volusia, Putnam and St John’s counties for special church celebrations.

-- Military Order of the Purple Heart (MOPH) – MOPH Dinner Dance and the collections from the churches listed above raised over $80,000 since 2013 for donation to Organizations that support our Military on both a national and state level.
+- Patriotic Organizations Support – The Patriotic Dinner Dance and the collections from the churches listed above raised over $80,000 since 2013 for donation to Organizations that support our Military on both a national and state level.

 - Support of St. Gerard’s Campus, St. Augustine – Annual fashion show fundraising event in support of maternity home and Christian high school for pregnant teenagers.
 Also, the St. Gerard pregnancy center helps women of all ages with pregnancy testing, ultra sound-sonograms and counseling.
 Sir Knights attend the annual event and help with collecting tickets at the door, seating, calling numbers for door prizes and gift basket and present the winner with their prizes.

 - Fund raisers – supporting our family events (picnics, dinners, etc.) for both the 4th Degree Assembly and 3rd Degree Council Brother Knights.

 - Pro-Life events – March For Life held both in St. Augustine as well as Santa Maria del Mar Church (Flagler Beach).
 These events are held in partnership with Notre Dame Council 10514 and Santa Maria del Mar Respect Life Committee.

 - Memorial Mass – Annual event to remember deceased members of Notre Dame Council 10514 and Corpus Christi Assembly 2810.
 A reception in the Parish Hall is held following the Mass.